Thracian Cult Places in Bulgaria: Beglik Tash, Mishkova Niva & Dolmen Guide

 The imposing cult building was the tomb of a Thracian tribal leader, priest and hero, and later his mausoleum was converted into a temple dedicated to the god Apollo.

-Read more about the The Magic of Bulgaria
+See more on Bulgaria travel in The Magic of Bulgaria

 Find more interesting articles with many tips in English language about the culture of Bulgaria, the fascinating capital Sofia and the cultural capital 2019 Plovdiv and about the ancient city Veliko Tarnovo.